awesomephant/blog/posts/everything-i-know-about-alt-text.md

 This being said, there are some basic style tips that are generally accepted:

 - Write in the simple present
-- Don't go longer than 15–20 words
+- Aim for a length of 15–20 words or less.
 - Don't repeat information that's already present in the image caption or elsewhere on the page.
 - If the image contains important text, transcribe it in full.
+- Avoid using <span class="small-caps">all-caps</span> for emphasis – some screen readers will read each letter separately, which would be frustrating.
 - Avoid lead-ins like _This is an image of..._ – [screen readers will add that themselves](https://axesslab.com/alt-texts/#dont-say-its-an-image).

 ## How do you add alt text?